planetclegg/jint/README.md

 ##Why *NOT* to do this?
 It's a bit broken version of JS.
 Its nowhere near spec for JS.
 I haven't bothered to see how many tests fail.   *Some* transcendental functions (sin, cos,  etc) still sorta work, but return slightly different values (due to me taking the shortcut of converting from decimals to doubles and back).
 Worse, since C# decimals don't have a notion of NaN, PositiveInfinity, NegativeInfinity, or positive vs negative zero (not sure?), various transcendental functions are broken for lots of values.
 Scientific notation probably doesn't work right either, i didn't really fully explore that.
 Really, most of the transcendental functions should be ripped out, and for financial calculations they aren't necessary anyway.
 I probably screwed up date functions in the process.

-Date functions are horribly broken due to math overflows, which I didn't expect.
-This has broken almost all the unit tests
+~~Date functions are horribly broken due to math overflows, which I didn't expect.
+This has broken almost all the unit tests~~ *Update: Fixed overflows, but fix is a little dubious.
+Unbroke over 6000 unit tests with a few tweaks here and there*

 However, standard arithmetic functions (+,-,*,/) for financial calculations should operate as expected for *decimal* types (no rounding nastyness).